bralat/gh_admin_divisions/readme.md

 [SQLiteStudio](https://github.com/pawelsalawa/sqlitestudio)

 ### Contribution
-Calling all volunteers to help maintain this repo
+Calling all volunteers to help maintain this repo in the following ways
 1. Updating information in a timely manner
 2. adding necessary features to make it more dev friendly